zarf-dev/proposals/8-show-manifests-and-values/README.md

 proposal will be implemented, this is the place to discuss that.
 -->

+[Internal variables](https://docs.zarf.dev/ref/values/#internal-values-zarf_) will be set using the default logic besides sensitive values which will be set to "PLACEHOLDER".
+For example, the `ZARF_REGISTRY` variable  become `127.0.0.1:31999`, while `ZARF_GIT_AUTH_PUSH` will be set to "PLACEHOLDER".

-The zarf.yaml in this command will be printed to stdout.
+Manifests and values files will be printed to standard out.

 ### Test Plan